Due to its bitter taste, coffee is not liked by many people in the world.

 When it comes to the grind size of coffee.
 SIZE MATTERS!

 If it’s too fine, the taste of the coffee gets bitter because of the over-extraction of the bitter flavors of the coffee beans.

-And if it’s too coarse, the beans don’t get appropriately extracted, and you will never enjoy the real taste of the coffee.
+And if it’s too coarse, the beans don’t get appropriately extracted, and your coffee will taste too weak or watery.

 Well!
 The answer is not that simple; it also depends on the type of coffee you are making.

-Mediumly ground coffee beans are used in Aeropress or Drip coffee makers.
-While French press coffee and cold brew coffee uses coarser coffee beans.
+Medium coffee grounds are used in pour-over or Drip coffee makers.
+While for French press coffee and cold brew coffee coarse grounds are perfect.

 2. Clean your coffee maker